-Come to Harstad for some unique historical sights, to sample good food and though-provoking culture, as well as to explore a green and fertile area on foot, by bike and on skis.
+Come to Harstad for some unique historical sights, to eat good food from local sources and to spend time in a friendly, colourful city centre.
+Explore the islands of the north and the fjord in the west on foot, by bike and by kayak.

 The Harstad area was the home of fierce Vikings